Your First 6 Months — BJJ Beginner Roadmap

 The priority shift: beginners focus on declarative.
 Upper belts live in conceptual.
 Your goal is to move from "I know the name" to "I understand the principle" as fast as possible.

 Can you explain why the technique works — not just how?
 If you can only describe the steps but not the underlying principle, push one layer deeper.
 "This works because it breaks their base."
-That shift in understanding changes everything.
+That shift changes everything.

-02 — The 6-Month Roadmap
+02 — The 6-Month Plan

 Months 1–2